(LAMENTS FOR JERUSALEM)

 6Blessed will they be that shall live in those days,

 In that they shall see the good fortune of Israel,

 Which God shall bring to pass after the gathering together of the tribes.

-7And his descendents will sit on the throne of Israel,
+7And his descendants will sit on the throne of Israel,

 And reign in prosperity and peace, as YHVH has promised.

-May He deliver us from the wickedness of unholy enemies!
+May God deliver us from the wickedness of unholy enemies!

 © Shmu’eil ben Naftali